timaliev/git-secrets-encryption/README.md

 ### Parameters description

 - hooks.secretsencrypton -- enable or disable secrets encryption per repository or globally.
 For now only "none" and "sops-inline" are supported.
 If you want secrets decryption during clone operations this must be set globally.
 Presence of `.secretsencryption-sops.yaml` configuration file in the repository root in conjunction with not "none" value of this flag is needed to turn secrets encryption/decryption on for this repository.
-This flag will be configured to "sops-inline" by installation script.
-If it's empty, warning message will be shown on git clone/pull/commit operations but encryption wont be enabled.
+This flag will be configured globally to "sops-inline" by installation script.
+If flag is empty, warning message will be shown on git clone/pull/commit operations but encryption wont be enabled.
 - hooks.strictencryption -- allow unencrypted commits (if encryption process is failed for some or all files).
 By default flag is unset which is equivalent to `true`.
-If you want to be able to commit unencrypted files because encryption failed, set it to `false`.
+If you want to be able to commit unencrypted files (because encryption failed), set it to `false`.
 Warning: this may lead to unencrypted secrets in Git repositories.
 - hooks.secretsencryption-debug -- turn on verbosity for hooks during execution.
 By default flag is not present and it is equivalent to `false` (verbosity is turned off).
 You can turn it on based on repository or globally.
+- diff.sops.command -- this must be set to the the name of diff script (or absolute path to this script) that will be used in `git diff` command for encrypted files.
+This option will be configured globally to `"${HOME}/.githooks/sops-inline"` by installation script.
+This functionality

-Note, that configuration flags are checked in code without `--global` option for Git, so local configuration of repository is having precidence over global.
+Note, that configuration flags are checked in code without `--global` option for Git, so local configuration of repository is having precedence over global.

 In case of any problematic situation for scripts there will be indicative message during execution.

 ### Configuration file description

 The `.secretsencryption-sops.yaml` file is needed in order to specify a pattern for files that should be encrypted (independently of the `.sops.yaml` configuration).
 This is because specifying a path regex in `.sops.yaml` would encrypt the whole matching file, rather than just the chosen JSON/YAML/INI keys.
-If `.secretsencryption-sops.yaml` file is not present or misconfigured, encryption is disabled for this repository and apropriate message is displayed during commit and merge git operations.
+If `.secretsencryption-sops.yaml` file is not present or misconfigured, encryption is disabled for this repository and appropriate message is displayed during commit and merge git operations.

 The only YAML key used in `.secretsencryption-sops.yaml` is `path_regex`, which can be seen in the example file `example.secretseencryption-sops.yaml`.